Go Back

 Instructions

 • In a large sauté pan over medium-high heat, warm the olive oil.
-Add the garlic and red pepper flakes, cooking until fragrant, about 30 seconds.
+Add the garlic and red pepper flakes and cook until fragrant, about 30 seconds.
+Watch it closely — garlic burns fast and bitter garlic will ruin the sauce.

-• Pour in the dry white wine and let it cook for 2 minutes to reduce slightly.
-Stir in the crushed tomatoes, salt, black pepper, oregano, Calabrian chili paste (if using), and fresh basil.
-Reduce heat to low and let the sauce simmer for 10 minutes, stirring occasionally.
+• Pour in the white wine and let it bubble and reduce for 2 minutes.
+Then add the San Marzano tomatoes, basil, oregano, Calabrian chili paste, salt, and pepper.
+Drop the heat to low and let the sauce simmer for 10 minutes, stirring occasionally.

 Notes